This Writer Is Using Her Platform To Help Navajo People During COVID-19

-Amid a pandemic that is disproportionately affecting people of color and marginalized communities, one woman hopes to use her platform to make a difference.
+Amid a pandemic that is disproportionately affecting people of color and marginalized communities, one woman is putting her platform to use to make a difference.
 According to recent reports, the Navajo Nation has more cases of COVID-19 than eight different states combined, with the death toll on the reservation higher than many places.
 If the Navajo Nation were a state, it would have the third highest infection rate per-capita in the country, behind New York and New Jersey.

 Indigenous people have been extremely affected by the coronavirus pandemic, with food shortages hitting harder in their communities than many other places, and nearly 3,000 people testing positive for COVID-19 in the Navajo Nation specifically.